Europe’s Most Beautiful Railway Stations

 The word Grand does not even begin to describe Antwerp central train station.
 The neo-baroque marvel seems more like a cathedral than a travel center.
 The Train Station also features a spacious waiting room made of marble and stone, features a huge clock, and is covered with a large dome.

 This Belgian beauty was built at the request of King Leopold II and is with us for over 110 years.
 It now hosts commuter trains, intercity trains, and Thalys high-speed trains.
 This is definitely one you don’t want to miss!

-Many people consider Antwerp railway station to be the most beautiful railway stations of them all.
+Many people consider Antwerp railway station to be the most beautiful railway station of them all.